 Motion is fascinating.
 But many physics teachers and books are boring.
 I always dreamt of writing the textbook on motion, the physics textbook, that I wanted to learn from when I was young: a book that conveys fascination and excitement, wonder and thrill, and a book that motivates the reader to explore the subject even further.
-After more than 25 years of improvements, the latest edition is approaching the goal.
+After more than 25 years of improvements, the latest edition is approaching that goal.

 - The main edition is the free PDF edition.
-It contains colour images, embedded films, clickable cross-references and internet links.
+It contains colour images, embedded films, clickable cross-references and clickable internet links.